Being Sued? You Need a Professional!

 2. A Ruling in Your Favor

-If a court would rule in favor of the credit card company, you would incur a judgment that would indicate the dollar amount you would owe.
-Property liens, bank-account levies, and property seizures are types of collection judgments you could be forced to deal with.
+If a court rules in favor of the credit card company, you will have a judgment against you that would stipulate the dollar amount you would owe.
+Collection on that judgment could take the form of wage garnishment, property liens, bank-account levies, and property seizure.

 Law Suits and Secured Debt

-Lenders of secured debt can, also, recover money from the borrower to pay for costs associated with property sales and legal fees.
-Additional attorney's fees, court costs and/or interest that could be added to the owed-balance could result in a final 'balance due' that has doubled or tripled.
+Lenders of secured debt can, also, recover money from the borrower to pay for costs associated with the sale of property, including legal fees.
+Added attorney's fees, court costs and/or interest added to the owed-balance can result in an end-balance that has doubled or tripled.

-The realities of being sued for secured or unsecured debt are, indeed, frightening!
-There is good news, however, since lawsuits of this nature are my area of expertise.
-Additionally, I may be able to provide you with an alternative to filing for bankruptcy.
+Within all this doom and gloom, there is a silver lining!
+Law suits related to secured and unsecured debt is my area of expertise; and I may be able to provide you with an alternative to filing for bankruptcy.

-To attempt to wade through a debt lawsuit on your own could be financial suicide – you need legal support and professional guidance to ensure the best outcome, possible.
+You need legal support and professional guidance to help you wade through the maze of your financial struggle.
+There are many legal twists and turns that only a highly-trained professional can fully address.
 Creditors have tough lawyers on their side to fight for their rights; and so should you!

 *** Defense from debt-buyer suits